 Cycling has become increasingly popular during the course of the last few years and as a result of the Covid-19 pandemic, people have been encouraged to cycle to work where possible and of course cycling is a carbon neutral form of transport.
 The Highway Code recommends that a cyclist should wear a helmet which conforms to current regulations, be the correct size and securely fastened.
-It is surprising to note that whilst it is a criminal offence not to wear a crash helmet when riding a moped or motorcycle and an offence not to wear a seatbelt when driving, the failure to wear a cycle helmet has not to date, resulted in any compensation awards for civil claims being reduced as a result of contributory negligence.
+It is surprising to note that whilst it is a criminal offence not to wear a crash helmet when riding a moped or motorcycle and an offence not to wear a seatbelt when driving, the failure to wear a cycle helmet has not resulted in many compensation awards for civil claims being reduced as a result of contributory negligence..
 In the case of O’Connell v Jackson (1972) a moped rider who failed to wear a crash helmet had his claim for injury compensation reduced by 15% as a result of contributory negligence.
 In the case of Smith v Finch (2009) a cyclist who was not wearing a cycle helmet was involved in an accident involving a motorcyclist and sustained a head injury.
 The defendant argued that there should have been a reduction due to contributory negligence, however the court made no deduction as the defendant had failed to provide any evidence that the claimant’s failure to wear a cycle helmet contributed to his injuries.
-It should of course be noted that cycle helmets provide far less protection against head injuries than motorcycle crash helmets and some medical experts maintain that they only provide a degree of protection in very low speed impacts.

 The Highway Code also requires cycles to be fitted with front and rear lights and to date, I am not aware of any court decision where damages have been reduced where there was a failure to display lights which is surprising.
 The Highway Code also requires cyclists to wear light coloured or fluorescent clothing to make cyclists more visible to other road users but again there are no court decisions stating that a cyclist’s compensation award should be reduced as a failure to do so.